 Vegetable tanned leather goods become more beautiful with time as they take on evidence of their use and history, acquire character, and become their own unique objects.
 With sunlight, time, and natural oils from the skin, they become softer and more supple, darken in color, and acquire a beautiful, rich patina.
 Raw and undyed, they will change most noticeably, going from light tan to a dark caramel color.

-Our leather is primarily sourced from a historic, world-renowned Pennsylvania tannery in operation since 1867, one of the last remaining vegetable tanneries in the United States.
-It is full grain leather with the top surface, its natural grain, and the marks and inconsistencies of each hide still intact.
+The leather for Talouha is primarily sourced from two of the last remaining vegetable tanneries in the United States.
+It is full grain leather with the top surface and all of the marks and inconsistencies of the hide intact.
 As a minimally processed natural material, each piece of leather is unique.

 Avoid getting your item wet especially within the first month of use.
 If the leather starts to appear dry apply a high quality leather condition made of natural oils and waxes.
 Try to avoid products with silicon or petroleum derivatives as they can over time dry out and break down leather fibers and stitching.
 Test any conditioner first in an inconspicuous spot before applying to the entire bag.
 Spot clean your item with a very lightly dampened cloth.